-The Company generates revenue through manufacturing and selling Hydrafacial Delivery Systems ("Delivery Systems") that cleanses, extracts, and hydrates the skin.
-In conjunction with the sale of Delivery Systems, the Company also sells its related serums, solutions, tips, and consumables (collectively, "Consumables").
+The Company generates revenue primarily through manufacturing and selling Hydrafacial Delivery Systems ("Delivery Systems") that cleanses, extracts, and hydrates the skin and the related serums, solutions, tips, and consumables (collectively, "Consumables").
 Original Consumables are sold solely and exclusively by the Company (and from authorized retailers) and are available for purchase separately from the purchase of Delivery Systems.
-For both Delivery Systems and Consumables, revenue is recognized upon transfer of control to the customer, which generally takes place at the point of shipment.
+For both Delivery Systems and Consumables, revenue is recognized upon transfer of control to the customer.
+We use independent financing institutions to offer customers financing for the purchase of our products on a non-recourse basis.
+Under certain limited arrangements, which are not material, the customer's receivable balance is with recourse whereby we are responsible for repaying the financing company should the customer default.

 The Company manages its business on the basis of one operating segment and one reportable segment.
-As a result, the chief operating decision maker, who is the Chief Executive Officer reviews financial information presented on a consolidated basis for purposes of making operating decisions, allocating resources and evaluating financial performance.
+As a result, the chief operating decision maker, who is the Chief Executive Officer, reviews financial information presented on a consolidated basis for purposes of making operating decisions, allocating resources and evaluating financial performance.